foreversponge/snaptalk/README.md

 ## Description

 SnapTalk is a social media application for Android.
 It allows users to stay updated on the content posted by other users.
 The user can post, comment, and like pictures.
-By following another account, the user can receive notifications of new pictures posted by the followed account.
-The user can also send messages to other users and can customize the UI of the application.
+By following another account, the user can have a personal feed.
+The user will also receive notifications when being followed, and can customize the color scheme of the app.

 ## Objective